beef331/nimscripter/readme.md

 ## How to use
 Install Nimscripter with Nimble then create a .nim file and .nims file.

+Make a folder entitled `stdlib` and copy copy all Nim files you wish to ship as a stdlib from Nim's stdlib and or any of your own files.`system.nim` and the `system` folder are required, but you can copy any other pure libraries and ship them, though they're only usable if they support Nimscript.
+If you use choosenim you can find the the Nim stdlib to copy from inside `~/.choosenim/toolchains/nim-version/lib`.
 ```nim
 #Below is code to be  in the .nim file
 import nimscripted #Where the macros come from